Ed Westwick: Personal life

 On January 29, 2024, Westwick announced that he had become engaged to actress Amy Jackson in Gstaad.
 On August 7, 2024, the couple had a civil marriage ceremony at the Connaught Hotel.
 They had a further ceremony on August 23 of that year in Lustra, Campania.
-Guests at the wedding included Kelly Rutherford, who played Westwick’s on-screen stepmother in Gossip Girl, and comedian Jack Whitehall.
+Guests at the wedding included Kelly Rutherford, who played Westwick's on-screen stepmother in Gossip Girl, and comedian Jack Whitehall.

 On October 31, 2024, the couple announced they were expecting their first child together.
 On March 24, 2025, they revealed that their son, Oscar Alexander, had been born.
-Westwick is the stepfather of Jackson’s son, Andreas, from her previous relationship.
+Westwick is the stepfather of Jackson's son, Andreas, from her previous relationship.

-In November 2017, sexual misconduct allegations were made by three women.
+In November 2017, sexual assault and rape allegations were made by three women.
 All three incidents allegedly occurred in 2014.
 Westwick vehemently denied the allegations, describing them as "unverified and provably untrue".
 As a result, filming of the series White Gold was temporarily "paused" and forty-five minutes of footage from 35 of his scenes from Ordeal by Innocence were reshot over 12 days with Christian Cooke replacing Westwick.

 In July 2018, the Los Angeles District Attorney announced that no action would be taken and Westwick would not be prosecuted or charged regarding any of the allegations.
 Prosecutors said they did not have enough evidence to pursue charges and were unable to contact the third alleged claimant.
 Prosecutors also noted additional claims would not be pursued, due to being outside the statute of limitations.
-In November 2018, it was announced that Westwick had resumed filming for season 2 of White Gold, which was broadcast in 2019.
+In November 2018, it was announced that Westwick had resumed filming for seres 2 of White Gold, which was broadcast in 2019.